AlfredMayhew/AtChem-tools/README.md

 - `env_vals` (pd.Series = pd.Series(["298.15", "1013.25", "NOTUSED","3.91e+17", "0.41", "NOTUSED", "NOTUSED", "NOTUSED", "OPEN",  "NOTUSED"],  index = ["TEMP", "PRESS",  "RH", "H2O", "DEC", "BLHEIGHT", "DILUTE", "JFAC", "ROOF", "ASA"])): A series of environmental parameters that should be used in the simulation.
 The index should be a sequence of environmental parameter names, and values should be the corresponding value for each parameter.
 If any required environmental parameters are missing from the series, then they will be filled with default values.
 Will also accept non-default parameter names for custom AtChem2 versions that include additional environmental parameters.
 - `spec_output` (list = []): A list of species names corresponding to desired concentration output species.
 - `rate_output` (list=[]): A list of species names corresponding to desired rate output species.
+- `keep_rundirs` (bool = False): Determines whether to keep temporary model directories created for the purposes of running the simulation.
+A unique model sub-directory name will be generated (model1, model2, model3, etc...) within the root AtChem2 directory to run the model.
+If this argument is `False` (default), then this temporary model sub-directory will be deleted once the model has finished running.
+If this argument is `True`, then the sub-directory will not be deleted.
 - `injection_df` (pd.DataFrame = pd.DataFrame()): A dataframe of species concentrations at specified points throughout the simulation.
 This was originally created to facilitate simulation of 'injections' of species into atmospheric simulation chambers, however the concetration will be adjusted regardless of the current species concentration.
 This may result in an instantaneous *decrease* in species concentrations (as opposed to an increase, as would occur with a species injection) if the concentration is above the desired value.
 This can be thought of as similar to constraining species (e.g. using `spec_constrain`), however the species concentrations are allowed to vary freely between the defined injection concentrations.
     The index should be a time series in seconds, the columns should be names of each species that should be 'injected', and the values correspond to the desired species concentration at each time.
 NaN can be used and will be removed for each species constraint prior to editing the configuration files.
     This functionality works by running multiple sequential simulations, a new simulation at each 'injection' time, with the initial concentrations of each simulation dictated by the output of the previous simulation (except for the 'injected' species concentration which is adjusted to match the desired concentration).
 This cannot currently be used alongside `nox_series`.